 Mary Magdalene was not the wife of Jesus even if the Gospel records the fact that Christ first showed himself to Mary Magdalene, and from here came a theory that she would have been very close to our Lord, and further on the view are the rumors that she would even have been His wife, this is why He showed Himself alive to her in the first time.

 Those who make this statement have not carefully read the Gospels, where we find that Mary Magdalena comes at least twice to His grave.
 And she is not the only one in this situation.
-In some of the accounts, there are only two of them; in others, all the women miraculous to grease Yahsuah’s body come to His grave.
-Yeshua told them, “enjoy,” and they seized His feet and rejoiced. “do not be afraid, go and tell my disciples to go to Galilee, and there they will see Me,” said Jesus.
+There are only two in some of the accounts; in others, all the women miraculously grease Yahsuah’s body to come to His grave.
+Yeshua told them, “enjoy,” and they seized His feet and rejoiced. “do not be afraid.
+Go and tell my disciples to go to Galilee, and there they will see Me,” said Jesus.

 Jesus reveals Himself twice to Mary from Magdala.

 Last time, she goes to the tomb with all the women, as Marcu notes. “not because she did not believe, that she had seen the empty tomb and had seen Christ.
-Merely to convince the other mironous that Christ was raised.
-The proof is that when they get there I see an angel in white-clothed standing on the right side.
+The proof is that when they get there, I see an angel in white-clothed standing on the right side.

 Why did Maria Magdalene, Mary, and the other miraculous people come to the tomb?
-They had come to open the vault and softer it.
+They had come to open the vault and soften it.